mulchy/MEAN-guide/README.md

 Let's give it a name, for this one, we will call it "walking_skeleton".

 ### Initialize Node Package Manager (npm)
-Now, let's open Terminal in Atom.
+Now, let's open a terminal in Atom.

 In the terminal, type in the command